State's cases rise 10,577; deaths ebb to 71 as total toll including nonresidents passes 20,000

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.9 percent in the United States and 2.2 percent worldwide, which passed 1,600,000 deaths and passed 71.4 million cases Friday, according to Worldometers.info.
+The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.9 percent in the United States and 2.2 percent worldwide, which neared 1,611,000 deaths and passed 72.0 million cases Saturday, according to Worldometers.info.

 County rates: Palm Beach County 2.5 percent, Broward 1.5, Miami-Dade 1.6, St. Lucie 3.2, Martin 2.8, Indian River 2.7, Okeechobee 2.2 (+0.1).